Russian South

-Russian South (Рашн Юг) is a 2021 Russian romantic comedy film directed by Anton Fedotov.
+Russian South (Рашн Юг) is a 2021 Russian romantic comedy-drama film directed by Anton Fedotov.

 The plot is about the Black Sea, whose attention is sought by three men admiring one woman with someone, and love is jealous of three guys are fighting, the film stars Stasya Miloslavskaya, Semyon Treskunov, Rinal Mukhametov, and Aleksandr Metyolkin.

-It is scheduled to be theatrically released on March 4, 2021, by Sony Pictures Productions and Releasing (SPPR).
+It is scheduled to be theatrically released on March 4, 2021, by the Russian division of Sony Pictures Releasing.

 Plot

 Student Artem Dudin falls in love with a young beauty from the Black Sea.
-Having lost his head, he drops everything and goes for his beloved to the Russian South, about which he knows nothing.
-Artem takes a train from Voronezh, which leaves for Krasnodar Krai.
-At sea, it turns out that the beautiful Ksyusha is already being looked after by two serious local competitors - a handsome sailor and a daring policeman.
-It seems that the naive student simply has no chance.
-Even the help of his new friends seems to only get in the way.
-But Artem is not going to give up.
+Head over heels, he abandons everything and travels south to Russia to pursue her, despite knowing nothing about the region.
+Artem takes a train from Voronezh bound for Krasnodar Krai.
+Once he arrives, he discovers that the beautiful Ksyusha is already being courted by two serious local rivals: a charming sailor and a bold policeman.
+It seems the naive student has little chance, and even the help of his new friends often only complicates things.
+But Artem is determined not to give up.

-Ksyusha Gordeeva was already planning to marry the local sentimental policeman, Igor.
-However, at some point, the love relationship completely changes when a cadet of the naval school, Nikita, also proposes.
-Ksyusha, meanwhile, does not have time in the city and most of the time is engaged in diving and training at sea.
+Ksyusha Gordeeva is already planning to marry the sentimental local policeman, Igor.
+However, her love life takes an unexpected turn when Nikita, a cadet at the naval school, also proposes to her.
+Ksyusha spends most of her time in the city diving and training at sea, with little time for social commitments.

-Ksyusha is preparing for the wedding in a wedding dress on a sea yacht in the middle of the Black Sea.
-Suddenly, a stowaway passenger Artem demands a legal marriage.
-Ksyusha saves herself by diving into the sea, and after landing safely swims to the shore.
+In a dramatic moment, Ksyusha is preparing for her wedding on a yacht in the middle of the Black Sea.
+Suddenly, a stowaway passenger, Artem, appears, insisting on a legal marriage.
+Ksyusha narrowly escapes by diving into the sea and swimming safely back to shore.

-A cadet of the naval school, Nikita is actively pursuing Ksyusha.
-The policeman, Igor, is also following the trail of this relationship.
-The marriage is offered on the waterfront in Kabardinka.
-Just before the bride ties the marriage knot, rivals appear to capture the heroine.
-Igor defends himself with standard weapons.
-Meanwhile, Nikita is defending himself with his Cossack influence and his family.
+Meanwhile, the naval cadet Nikita actively pursues Ksyusha, while Igor, the policeman, is also close on their trail.
+The marriage proposal is ultimately made on the waterfront in Kabardinka.
+Just as the bride is about to tie the knot, her rivals intervene.
+Igor defends himself with standard police weapons, while Nikita uses his Cossack background and family influence to stand his ground.